michael-basil/michael-basil.github.io/health.md

 * Enjoyment comes from consuming more, more, more
 * Health pursuits are expensive and need to be fancy
 * Sugar is awful but alcohol and burritos are exempted
+* Eloctrolytes are those thing on Gatorade commercials
 * Extra weight can be burned off
 * Weight loss plateus are a result of bad genetics
 * Fasting is bad for metabolism and IMPOSSIBLE